lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 Useage
 ------
 To change the useage Qt widget will change the buttons and tooblbars look on lubuntu in Qt applications.
-Check to apply Set GTk settings will apply to GTk applications.
-The checkbox to apply on single click has makes things you normally need two clicks for one click.
+Check the checkbox :guilabel:`apply Set GTk` settings will apply native themes to GTk applications.
+The checkbox :guilabel:`Activate on single click` has makes things you normally need two clicks for one click.

  .. image:: appearance.png